This page was updated on February 2023

 Ehteraz Health Status

-- Citizens, residents and visitors who have been vaccinated outside Qatar will have their Ehteraz health status as ‘green without a golden frame’ until their vaccine data is updated in the system or through the Overseas Vaccine Portal (ehteraz.gov.qa).
+- The Health Status for citizens, residents, and visitors who have received the vaccine outside Qatar will remain green without a golden frame until their vaccine data is updated in the system or through the Overseas Vaccine Portal (www.ehteraz.gov.qa).